nkalupahana/Clip/README.md

 a quick way to record harassment and uncomfortable encounters as they happen, to being able to capture meeting highlights in a distraction-free way.

+Obviously, there are some serious privacy implications for this app, and some potential for abuse.
+Please exercise caution.
+All data processing is done locally, and no web requests are ever made, as can be seen from the application source.
+If you are recording others, ensure you have their consent, or that you are in a place with single-party consent laws for recording.
+The use of this application is also strictly licensed to prevent malicious actors from using it for harm.
+Please review the license to ensure you are in compliance.

 ## Installation

 Download the latest zip of the `.app` from [releases](https://github.com/nkalupahana/Clip/releases).